-- An erase operation may be suspended to allow either programming or reading of another sector (not in the erase sector) in the erase operation.
-No other erase operation can be started during an erase suspend. - A program operation may be suspended to allow reading of another location (not in the Line being programmed). - No other program or erase operation may be started during a suspended program operation program or erase commands will be ignored during a suspended program operation. - After an intervening program operation or read access is complete the suspended erase or program operation may be resumed. - Program and Erase operations may be interrupted as often as necessary but in order for a program or erase operation to progress to completion there must be some periods of time between resume and the next suspend commands greater than or equal to t{PRS} or t{ERS} in Embedded Algorithm Performance Table on page 46. - When an Embedded Algorithm (EA) is complete, the EAC returns to the operation state and address space from which the EA was started (Erase Suspend or EAC Standby).
+- An erase operation may be suspended to allow either programming or reading of another sector (not in the erase sector).
+No other erase operation can be started during an erase suspend. - A program operation may be suspended to allow reading of another location (not in the Line being programmed). - No other program or erase operation may be started during a suspended program operation program or erase commands will be ignored during a suspended program operation. - After an intervening program operation or read access is complete the suspended erase or program operation may be resumed.
+The resume can happen at any time after the suspend assuming the device is not in the process of executing another command. - Program and Erase operations may be interrupted as often as necessary but in order for a program or erase operation to progress to completion there must be some periods of time between resume and the next suspend commands greater than or equal to tPRS or tERS in Embedded Algorithm Performance Table on page 46. - When an Embedded Algorithm (EA) is complete, the EAC returns to the operation state and address space from which the EA was started (Erase Suspend or EAC Standby).